Hiroki-Maeda/ninwavelets/README.md

 # NinWavelets
 This is a python script to generate 'Generalized Morse Wavelets'.
 It was written for mne python.
+It is brand new project, and under heavily development.
+Destructive changes may be made.

 # Install
 ```